Voices of Resistance: Reflecting on Celebrating Dissent Oslo 2024

 The conference was a transformative experience.
 We honoured those who couldn’t be with us—imprisoned, tortured, or killed for questioning religious dogma.
 Surrounded by courageous voices from across the world, I found healing, solidarity, and renewed strength to continue fighting for our freedom.

-What struck me most alongside the truly internationalist audience was the wide age range and the huge cross section of approaches and strategies to dissent at the conference, including people from different political stances.
-Despite being from diverse disconnected parts of the globe, the international gathering was clear evidence of one commonality; Islamist religious dogma and intolerance universally affect us all whatever corner of the globe we hail from, it is not a matter of coincidence or a few bad apples here and there, it is consistently damaging and denying the rights of humans to be authentic.
+What struck me most alongside the truly internationalist audience was the wide age range and the huge cross-section of approaches and strategies to dissent at the conference, including people from different political stances.
+Despite being from diverse disconnected parts of the globe, the international gathering was clear evidence of one commonality: Islamist religious dogma and intolerance universally affect us all, whatever corner of the globe we hail from.
+It is not a matter of coincidence or a few bad apples here and there; it is consistently damaging and denies the rights of humans to be authentic.
 Any criticism or objection to its human rights abuses is seen as dissent and faces fierce repercussions.

 There were many moments where I was starstruck, meeting such brave and courageous ExMuslims—ordinary people who had endured religious trauma and abuse and refused to be silenced, hidden, or cowered.
 None of them saw themselves as stars; they were simply human beings, supporting one another.
 All they wanted was to live free from persecution, threats, and violence.
 Like all of us, they just wanted to be their authentic selves, free to agree or disagree, to take up space and express themselves—whether through art, music, writing, spoken word, or videography.